ramapongithub/RS41-UBLOX-GPS/README.md

 Next step: Disassemble the radiosonde.

 If you are down to the PCB and interested in more informations, have a look at bazjos repository at https://github.com/bazjo/RS41_Hardware.

+On his website (https://sondehunt.de/rs41-gps-maus) he has also a solution to use the RS41 as an GPS receiver without destroying the pcb, simply by reprogramming it.
+An easy way, but has one disadvantage: power consumption.
+All parts on the board draw power, even if you don't use them.
+And you can't shut them down.

+We will go the other way, the brutal way of cutting.

 The GPRS occupies only this part of the PCB on the front side,
 ![Front](https://github.com/ramapongithub/RS41-UBLOX-GPS/blob/master/pictures/front1part.jpg)